-We are governed by our own dedicated advisory boards made up of external international experts from academia, industry, regulatory agencies, HTA bodies and payers.
+We are governed by our own dedicated advisory boards made up of external international experts from academia, industry, regulatory agencies and HTA bodies.
 Our Scientific Advisory Council (SAC) and HTA Steering Committee advise on workshop topics and content, as well as our research programme.